 The Government of the Republic of North Macedonia has 34.81% ownership in the Company (see note 17).
-Apart from payment of taxes, fees to Regulatory authorities according to local legislation and dividends (see note 25), in 2020 and 2019, the Company did not execute transactions with the Government of Republic of North Macedonia, or any companies controlled or significantly influenced by it, that were outside normal day-to-day business operations of the Company.
+Government-related entities disclosure exemption applies (IAS 24.25), considering that the Government of the Republic of North Macedonia has significant influence over the entity.
+Apart from payment of taxes, fees to Regulatory authorities according to local legislation and dividends (see note 25), in 2021 and 2020, the Company did not execute transactions with the Government of Republic of North Macedonia, or any companies controlled or significantly influenced by it, that were outside normal day-to-day business operations of the Company.
+In tender procedure in 2021, new license in 2100 MHz (2x15 MHz) was issued to the Company in amount of MKD 185 million.
+License validity is until end of 2028.
+The license is recognized as intangible assets (see note 12).

-Transactions with related parties mainly include provision and supply of telecommunication services.
+Transactions with related parties mainly include provision and supply of telecommunication services, services for support and maintenance and cross charges.
 The amounts receivable and payable are disclosed in the appropriate notes (see note 7 and 13).